 In 2003 I graduated with my B. Ed and returned home to Ontario.
 I cozied up with my mom and stepdad as I looked for a place to live and applied for teaching jobs in Ontario.
 I had returned to work at that busy bar in London where I later met my husband.
 And it was that spring that I was hired by the Avon Maitland District School Board.

 Brandon and I were married the following summer on Lake Bernard in the northern Ontario wilderness.
 We have 2 beautiful children, Halle and Ty, and they are the centre of our universe.

-I worked as an educator with the Avon Maitland District School Board for 15 years teaching students in the primary and intermediate grades, and working at the System level as a Coach supporting technology-enabled learning and teaching and literacy in K-12.
+I worked as an educator with the Avon Maitland District School Board for 16 years teaching students in the primary and intermediate grades, and working at the System level as a Coach supporting technology-enabled learning and teaching and literacy in K-12.
 During my career in AMDSB, I founded my own educational not-for-profit, Digital Human Library to connect students with experts around the world.
-Over the years I have founded a number of provincial educational initiatives, and one national level project and I’m always on the look out for new opportunities to create experiential learning opportunities for teachers and students.
+Over the years I have founded a number of provincial educational initiatives, and two national level projects.

 Today I work as an Education and Innovation Consultant, and I’m back in the classroom this year teaching Kindergarten for the AMDSB.
 My passion is connections-based learning and inspiring in others an appreciation of how our lives are continuously enriched through the process of learning.